Trans women are women. Trans rights are human rights. Accept it or go out.

 User Research

-The issue is clear: nobody actually bother to learn new and updated traffic regulations when the government’s message is uninteresting, failed to grab attention.
+The issue is clear: young people ignored learning updated traffic regulations when government announcements are boring and failed to grab attention.

 Turn insights into opportunities